Xinyuan-LilyGO/T-Display-K230_canmv_rt/README.md

 ## Describe

-T-Display-K230 is a development board featuring a high-definition AMOLED display, based on the k230, designed for standalone battery connectivity.
+T-Display-K230 is a development board featuring a high-definition AMOLED display, based on the k230. <!--designed for standalone battery connectivity.-->

 ## Preview